khandy21yo/emutools/link11/README.md

 			Create a .simh command file.
 			This can be loaded using the simh command
 			'do <filename>'.
+		-rt11
+			All object files are in RT11 format.
+			This is the default.
+		-rsx
+			All object files are in RSX format.
 		-debug
 			Output data structures during the run.
 			Not useful to anyone but developers of link11.